tSimoes06/dns-exfiltration/README.md

 2. Check that the DNS server is running before running the exfiltrator
 3. Ensure port 5300 is available and not blocked by a firewall
 4. Run the cleanup script if processes get stuck
+5. If problems persist, try running the uninstallation script and reinstalling

 ## Security Note